A Political Romance: Later publications

 A Political Romance was never reprinted during Sterne's lifetime.
 While ill in late 1761, Sterne gave his wife permission to reprint it with some other unpublished works to earn money for his family if he died, but he expressed hope that it would not be necessary.
 He now considered the work too sycophantic to Fountayne, who did not live up to his hopes for patronage.
 He questioned whether Topham had merited all of his criticisms, and hoped the pamphlet could be forgotten, writing that it should "go to sleep".
 The literary historian Edward Simmen argues that Sterne also considered the satire "too topical to be of any lasting literary consequence."

 Material from the pamphlet was first reprinted posthumously in 1769, by the London bookseller J. Murdoch.
 It is typically assumed that Sterne's friend John Hall-Stevenson provided Murdoch with a manuscript copy.
 In this edition, in addition to extensive alterations to Sterne's language, the editors cut off the last three parts of the text, i.e., half the work.
 This shorter, censored version was reprinted by other booksellers and incorporated into a 1780 edition of Sterne's collected works, now given the title The History of a Good Warm Watch-Coat.
 It continued to appear under that title in numerous subsequent collections.
 For nearly a hundred and fifty years, this was the only printed version of the text available, and some scholars doubted whether the pamphlet had ever been printed in Sterne's lifetime.

 In 1905, an unexpected 1759 copy was found in the library of the dean and chapter of York.
 Since then, another five original copies have been found.
+Their survival after the suppression of the pamphlet was accidental.
 A 1914 edition published by the Club of Odd Volumes was the first to provide the full and uncensored text of A Political Romance.
 This edition was limited to 125 copies.
 The next complete transcript was published in 1968, edited by Ian Jack alongside A Sentimental Journey and Journal to Eliza and published by Oxford University Press.
 As of 1970, the pamphlet was still largely neglected in literary scholarship, with a chapter in Wilbur Cross's 1920s biography of Sterne constituting the majority of analysis.
 The Laurence Sterne and Sterneana database, created by the Sterne Digital Library project between 2019 and 2021, now hosts a digital facsimile of a first edition, with an introduction by Daniel Reed.